-- Misuse of the optical instruments supplied with your notebook can cause eye hazard.
+- Misuse of optical instruments can cause eye hazard.
 As the laser beam used in this product is harmful to eyes, do not attempt any disassembling process.
-For servicing, refer to qualified personnel only. - ☐ There are visible and invisible radiations when the optical disc drive is open: avoid direct exposure to the laser beam.
+For servicing, refer to qualified personnel only. - There are visible and invisible radiations when the optical disc drive is open: avoid direct exposure to the laser beam.